austin006/austin006.github.io/README.md

 # Who am I?

 My name is Austin.
 I love to learn and am constantly trying out new things.
-Whether it is a new skill like juggling or more random singing the alphabet backwards, I am driven to learn.
+Whether it is a new skill like juggling or something more random like singing the alphabet backwards, I am driven to learn.
 In fact, that's pretty much why I made this website, it started as a cool thought I had and grew into it's current state... keep writing the rest of my bio.

 # Resume